 What Is The Probation Revocation Process?

-In Texas, probation revocation is started by the probation officer’s faith that an infringement deserving revocation has taken place.
+In Texas, probation revocation is started by the probation officer’s faith that an infringement or probation violation deserving revocation has taken place.
 If or when a revocation hearing is planned, it is the probationer’s entitlement to testify for him or herself, and to bring in his or her own witnesses and have an attorney in attendance.
 Most jurisdictions offer the individual the right to selected counsel.

 It is very important to select a highly qualified and experienced lawyer to act as your advocate in this process, because having your probation revoked may mean that you will have to return to jail, or even enter jail for the first time.
 Whether your original charges were violent crimes or sex crimes, I have the experience to represent you effectively.

 Why Work With Me?

 As a former prosecutor of white collar crimes with nearly a quarter century of legal experience, I have the extensive knowledge necessary to help you through the probation revocation process.
 I can tell you what to expect, and help you understand all of your options.